dan-fritchman/Thesis/content.md

 # Analog HDL
 ~\label{chap:hdl21}

 The primary high-productivity interface to producing VLSIR circuits and simulations is the [Hdl21](https://github.com/dan-fritchman/Hdl21) hardware description library.

-Hdl21 is implemented in Python.
-It is targeted and optimized for analog and custom integrated circuits, and for maximum productivity with minimum fancy-programming skill.
+Hdl21 is a Python library, targeted and optimized for analog and custom integrated circuits, and for maximum productivity with minimum fancy-programming skill.
 Hdl21 exposes the root-level concepts that circuit designers know and think in terms of, in the most accessible programming context available.
 It is principally designed as a replacement for the _lingua franca_ of analog and custom circuits - the graphical schematic.

 ## A (Somewhat) Brief Intro to Hdl21

 ### Modules

 Hdl21's primary unit of hardware reuse is the `Module`.
-It intentionally shares this name with Verilog's `module` and CHISEL's `Module`, and also bears a strong resemblance to VHDL's `entity` and SPICE's `subckt`.
+It intentionally shares this name with Verilog's `module` and Chisel's `Module`, and also bears a strong resemblance to VHDL's `entity` and SPICE's `subckt`.
 Hdl21 `Modules` are "chunks" of reusable, instantiable hardware.
 Inside they are containers of a handful of hardware types, including:

 - Instances of other `Modules`
 - Connections between them, defined by `Signals` and `Ports`